-Jens Trinkaus elaborates: “Thanks to SUSE Linux Enterprise Server, along with the IBM Power Systems servers’ built-in virtualization capabilities, we can set up, configure and roll out new SAP HANA systems faster.
-Previously, we had to implement new hardware when we provisioned new systems typically costing around EUR 20,000.
-Now, we simply launch a new instance, saving time, effort, and money.
-Being able to provision new SAP HANA systems on demand enables us to react faster to ever changing demand, accelerating innovation.”
+Trinkaus elaborates: “Thanks to SLES, along with the IBM Power Systems servers’ built-in virtualization capabilities, we can set up, configure and roll out new SAP HANA systems faster.
+Previously, we had to implement new hardware when we provisioned new systems — typically costing around 20,000 euros.
+Now, we simply launch a new instance, saving time, effort and money.
+Being able to provision new SAP HANA systems on demand enables us to react faster to ever-changing demand, accelerating innovation.”

 With maintenance windows getting smaller and more difficult to schedule, the company is considering implementing SUSE Manager to minimize disruption, as well as to benefit from built-in security notifications.

 Keen to exploit Internet of Things innovations in the data center, Hamm Reno Group is also looking into software-defined solutions, such as SUSE Enterprise Storage, to cut storage costs and help run its growing environment within budget.